ashtonc/contact-manager/README.md

 This is a contact manager implemented using Go.
+It uses postgres as its database server and runs nginx as a front end server that serves static content and reverse proxies the go http server.

 ## Running